jdgregson/o365utils/README.md

 -ever been sent or received in your Office 365 tenant.
 ```

-## Requirements
-- Delete-Emails uses some features in PowerShell v5.
-If you are using Windows 7
-or Windows 8.1, please make sure you have installed [this](https://www.microsoft.com/en-us/download/details.aspx?id=50395)
-  Windows update.
-- This script was developed using a full Office 365 admin account.
-If you have
-limited privileges in O365, you may have difficulty using this script.

-## FAQ
-**I ran the search again after they were deleted and found the same number of
+**NOTE: If you run the same search again after deleting the results,
-emails.
-What gives?**
+Delete-Emails will find the same number of emails again.** Currently this script
-Currently this script performs a SoftDelete on the emails it locates.
-This means
+performs a SoftDelete on the emails it locates.
+This means that the emails are
-that the emails are deleted from the users' mailbox and Deleted Items folder,
+deleted from the users' mailbox and Deleted Items folder, but the user is still
-but the user is still able to use the Recover Deleted Items feature to get the
+able to use the Recover Deleted Items feature to get the emails back.
+Running a
-emails back.
-Running a search again will show the same number of items, but the
+search again will show the same number of items, but the script will look at
-script will look at each mailbox after it is finished and tell you how many
+each mailbox after it is finished and tell you how many of the emails are
-of the emails are _actually_ in the users Inbox.
+_actually_ in the users Inbox.

-## TODO
+#
+### Get-Forwarders.ps1
+Get-Forwarders will produce a list of users who have email forwarding enabled
+for their mailbox.

+#
+### SPO-Lists.ps1
+SPO-Lists provides utilities to view, update, and export lists and list items
+on SharePoint.

+#
+### O365-Auth.ps1
+O365-Auth is used by these scripts to connect to various Office 365 services
+using PowerShell.

+#
+### Generate-CredFiles.ps1
+Generate-CredFiles is used to save usernames and passwords